MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/sharing-vaults.md

 - **Node Ping:** Use `polykey nodes ping <nodeID>` to check if the intended recipient's node is active and reachable.

-- **Node Connections:** The `polykey nodes connections` command lists all nodes currently connected to the network.
-Ensure your node appears on this list.

 - **Restarting Polykey Agent:** If connectivity issues persist, try restarting the Polykey agent.
 Persistent errors might indicate restrictive network settings blocking communication.

-- **Network Alternatives:** If connectivity issues are due to restrictive networks, try connecting from a different network environment.
+- **Network Alternatives:** Connectivity issues may also be due to restrictive networks, try connecting from a different network environment.

 - **Multiple Nodes:** To test sharing functionality without another user, set up multiple nodes on your system.
 Refer to the managing multiple nodes section for guidance.